WSEAS CONFERENCES. WSEAS, Unifying the Science

 Keywords: Multi-objective, Aviation Disaster, Location-Allocation, Geographic Information System(GIS).

-Title of the Paper: A Study on the Application of Genetic Algorithms On The Dial-A-Ride Problem
+Title of the Paper: A Study on the Application of Genetic Algorithms on the Dial-A-Ride Problem

 DOWNLOAD FULL PDF

-Authors: Hsien-Ming Chiu and Han-Shuan Huang
+Authors: Hsien-Ming Chiu, Han-Shuan Huang

 Abstract: The Dial-a-Ride Problem (DARP) is a vehicle routing problem faced in arranging Dial-a-Ride services.
 The DARP has been proven a NP-Hard problem; therefore, most research has used heuristic solution methods to address this issue.
 The purpose of this study is to evaluate of the application of a Diversity Control Adaptive Genetic Algorithm (DCAGA) and Family Competition Genetic Algorithm (FCGA) on the DARP.
 This study proposed two solution procedures, which were integrated approach and cluster approach.
 A series of case studies with different characteristics, such as demand density and demand size, were used to test the solution capability of the proposed algorithms.
 Based on the results of the case studies, the Diversity Control Adaptive Genetic Algorithm is identified as the best algorithm in solution quality.
 Overall, the solution of the integrated procedure is better than, those of the two-phase procedure.